Table of Contents

 - Urtiplex (Charak Pharma)

-- In case person is constipated, take triphala churna or Haritaki churna with lukewarm water.
+- In case a person is constipated, take triphala churna or Haritaki churna with lukewarm water.

 Any one of the above can be taken as per condition and direction for uses can be found on product label.